udayakumar-s/ej2-angular-docs/ej2-angular/barcode/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Barcode component
+# Getting started with Angular Barcode component

 This section explains you the steps required to create a simple barcode and demonstrate the basic usage of the barcode control.